Metro Moves: 221-apartment complex The View coming to Castle Rock

 Developers estimate the project will generate $6.2 million in new tax revenues for Castle Rock through 2038.
 Town officials and the Castle Rock Downtown Development Authority contributed about $5 million in economic development incentives, according to the developer and published reports.

-The 201,000-square-foot project also includes a 399-space parking garage, which will provide 100 new spaces for downtown Castle Rock vistors.
+The 201,000-square-foot project will also include a 399-space parking garage, which will provide 100 new spaces for downtown Castle Rock visitors.

-Other amenities include top-floor lofts, lap pool, fitness room, dog park and golf simulator.
-It replaces an outdated storage facility currently located there.
+Other amenities will include top-floor lofts, lap pool, fitness room, dog park and golf simulator.
+The apartment complex will replace an outdated storage facility.

 Now open